-■ Special conditions
+Special conditions

-■ Galvanic Isolation (PELV)
+■ Galvanic isolation (PELV)

-PELV (Protective Extra Low Voltage) insulation is achieved by inserting galvanic isolators between the control circuits and circuits that are connected to the mains potential.
-The VLT is designed to meet the requirements for protective separation by means of having the necessary creepage and clearance distances.
+PELV (Protective Extra Low Voltage) isolation is achieved by inserting galvanic isolators between the control circuits and circuits that are connected to the mains potential.
+These separators are designed to meet the requirements for increased separation by means of having the necessary creepage and air clearance.
 These requirements are described in standard EN 50 178.
-It is also a requirement that the installation is carried out as described in local/national regulations regarding PELV.
+It is also a requirement that installation is carried out as described in local/national PELV regulations.

 All control terminals, terminals for serial communication and relay terminals are safely separated from the mains potential, i.e. they comply with the PELV requirements.
 Circuits that are connected to control terminals 12, 18, 19, 20, 27, 29, 33, 42, 46, 50, 53, 55 and 60 are galvanically connected to one another.
-Serial communication connected to fieldbus is galvanically insulated from the control terminals, although this is only a functional insulation.

-The relay contacts on terminals 1 - 3 are insulated from the other control circuits with reinforced/double isolation, i.e. PELV is observed for these, even though there is mains potential at the relay terminals.
+If switch S100 is opened the potentials of the group 18, 19, 20, 27, 29, 33 are separated from all other input/output.
+In that case terminal 12 cannot be used for supply for the digital inputs on these terminals.
+Serial communication connected to terminals 67 -70 is galvanically isolated from the control terminals, although this is only a functional isolation.
+The relay contacts on terminals 1 - 3 are isolated from the other control circuits with increased isolation, i.e. PELV is observed for these, even though there is mains potential in the relay terminals.

 The circuit elements described below form the safe electric separation.
-They fulfill the requirements for reinforced/double insulation and associated testing pursuant to EN 50 178.
+They fulfill the requirements for increased isolation and associated testing pursuant to EN 50 178.

 - 1. Transformer and optical separation in voltage supply. - 2.
-Optical insulation between Basic Motor Control and control card. - 3.
-Insulation between the control card and the power part. - 4.
+Optical isolation between Basic Motor Control and control card - 3.
+Isolation between the control card and the power part. - 4.
 Relay contacts and terminals relating to other circuits on the control card.

-PELV insulation of the control card is guaranteed under the following conditions:
+PELV isolation of the control card is guaranteed under the following condition: